stillmanish/avirum/ledgerly-page.md

                   <AccordionTrigger>How does the AI transaction entry work?</AccordionTrigger>
                   <AccordionContent>
-                    Ledgerly uses AI to understand transactions whether you type them in text format, upload an image of a receipt, or tag an email in Gmail.
+                    Ledgerly uses AI to understand transactions whether you type them in text format, upload an image of a receipt, or enter manually.
 The AI extracts the relevant information like amount, date, category, and vendor, saving you time on manual data entry.
                   </AccordionContent>
                 </AccordionItem>